-I used them to store materials for each day of the week as well as each subject of the day.
+I used them to store my lesson plan materials for each day of the week as well as each subject of the day.

 You will also want to have a spot to put papers from the office and notes from home.
-I liked to have files for each student and drop the note in their file to keep tabs of till the end of the year.
+I liked to have a file for each student and drop the note in their file to keep tabs of till the end of the year.

 A “deal with later” bin is a good idea as well.
 That way when you get something you don’t know what to do with, you can drop it in there and deal with it later!